stineje/CharLib/docs/yaml.md

 # CharLib YAML Configuration

-When running in automatic mode, CharLib requires a YAML file with configuration settings to be present in the specified library directory.
+CharLib requires a YAML file with configuration settings to be present in the specified library directory.
 This document describes the key-value pairs that CharLib expects to find in that file.

 ## Library and Simulation Settings
 Library and characterization settings are specified as key-value pairs under the `settings` key.